Yates Dynamic Lifter Organic Plant Food

 Whether you are moving plants, getting ready for the arrival of winter roses or deciduous trees and fruits, or taking advantage of the milder weather to plant a new garden, soil preparation is the key to success.
 Prior to planting, improve your site soil by adding organics, such as a good sprinkling of Yates Dynamic Lifter Organic Plant Food and dig it all in well.

 During the cooler months, it's an ideal time to transplant trees, shrubs and perennial plants.
 The plants suffer less water loss and transplant shock is minimised as growth slows over autumn and winter.
-Many evergreens and most deciduous plants can be moved with a reasonably good chance of success, providing it’s done carefully and at the right time of year.
-The exception is most native plants which dislike root disturbance, and respond by turning up their toes!
+Many evergreens and most deciduous plants can be moved with a good chance of success, providing it’s done carefully and at the right time of year.
+The exception is most native plants which don't like root disturbance, and respond by turning up their toes!

 Cheery chrysanthemums are a classic Mother’s Day flower and a symbol of happiness and longevity in Japan.
 Potted chrysanthemums are a great gift, whilst garden chrysanthemums fill beds with colourful blooms.
 Indoors, choose a well-lit position for potted chrysanthemum and water every few days, but don’t leave them standing in saucers of water.
 Liquid feed using Yates Thrive Indoor Liquid Plant Food every two weeks, then after 4-6 weeks, as the display finishes, trim back spent stems at the base and plant outside in a sunny position with well-drained soil.
 Water well through summer, tip prune for compact bushy growth and liquid feed every 4-6 weeks and enjoy the show again next autumn.